Click a name, or press the enter key on a name, to reveal the bio.

 Branda is an Executive Partner and Co-Director of the Family and Matrimonial Law department at Abrams Fensterman, LLP.
 Her professional focus and concentration encompasses all areas of matrimonial and family law.
 She is an experienced lawyer in both settlement negotiation and trial litigation.
 Branda graduated Brooklyn Law School in 1984.
 She began her career at Caruso & Caruso, P.C., and later became a Partner in the firm of Caruso, Caruso & Branda, P.C.
 In 2014, Branda was appointed as a member of the Matrimonial Practice Advisory and Rules Committee by then Chief Administrative Judge of the State of New York, the Honorable A. Gail Prudenti.
 She was also appointed by both Judge Prudenti and Judge Randall T. Eng, then Presiding Justice of the Appellate Division, Second Judicial Department as the Chair of the Independent Judicial Election Qualification Commission for the Second and Thirteenth Judicial Districts.
 She was also appointed a member of the Committee on Character and Fitness for the Second, Tenth, Eleventh and Thirteenth Judicial Districts and serves as a member of the Judicial Hearing Officer Selection Advisory Committee for the Second, Eleventh and Thirteenth Judicial Districts.
 She was the former President of the Brooklyn Bar Association, the Bay Ridge Lawyers Association, and Columbian Lawyers Association of Brooklyn.
 She is presently the Co-Chair of the Family Law Section of the Brooklyn Bar Association and serves on the New York State Bar Executive Committee for the Family Law Section as a representative of the Second District.
 She has been designated as a New York Super Lawyer every year since 2007 and more recently recognized as one of New York’s Women Leaders in the Law.
 She has earned one of the most prestigious distinctions in the country from Martindale- Hubbell being named a Top-Rated New York Women Leader for Ethical Standards and Legal Ability.

-Gray is a trial lawyer and partner in the Labor & Employment Department of Proskauer Rose LLP where she focuses on employment discrimination litigation and conducting workplace misconduct investigations.
-Her recent professional recognitions include Crains New York Business Leading Women Lawyers New York City, Hollywood Reporter Power Lawyers - New York’s Top 20 Entertainment Attorneys; New York “Super Lawyers”; Lawdragon 500 Leading U.S. Corporate Employment Lawyers; Variety Legal Impact Report 2021; Benchmark Labor & Employment Stars and; The National Law Journal Employment Law Trailblazer.
-Prior to joining Proskauer, she served in the United States Attorney’s Office (Civil Division) - Eastern District of NY, and also as a former federal law clerk to Honorable Jaime Pieras Jr., Senior US District Judge in the US District Court of Puerto Rico.
-She currently serves on the Board of the Attorney Grievance Committee for the NY Supreme Court Appellate Division, 1st Judicial Dept., the Board of the Federal Bar Council, the Board of the Eastern District Association, and she co-Chairs the Federal Bar Council’s Employment Litigation Committee, as well as, Proskauer’s Workplace Investigations Practice Group.
-Gray grew up in East Elmhurst Queens after her family emigrated to the US from Jamaica when she was 4 years old.
-She attended Saint Gabriel’s Elementary School, and thereafter, Dominican Academy High School for Girls.
-Gray received her undergraduate degree from the University of Pennsylvania and her law degree from NYU School of Law.
+Gray is a Trial Lawyer and Partner in the Labor & Employment Department of Proskauer Rose LLP where she focuses on employment discrimination litigation and conducting workplace misconduct investigations.
+Prior to joining Proskauer, she served in the United States Attorney’s Office (Civil Division) - Eastern District of New York, and as a former Federal Law Clerk to the Honorable Jaime Pieras Jr., Senior United States District Judge in the United States District Court of Puerto Rico.
+She currently serves on the Board of the Attorney Grievance Committee for the New York Supreme Court Appellate Division, 1st Judicial Department, the Board of the Federal Bar Council, the Board of the Eastern District Association, and she co-Chairs the Federal Bar Council’s Employment Litigation Committee, as well as Proskauer’s Workplace Investigations Practice Group.
+Gray received her undergraduate degree from the University of Pennsylvania and her law degree from the New York University School of Law.

 Hall is currently an Arbitrator and Mediator with Judicial Arbitration and Mediation Services, JAMS, and a member of the Legal Expert team of retired judges to the Federal Monitor.
 She had served on the bench since 1986, including nine years as an Associate Justice of the Appellate Division, Second Judicial Department and one year as the Administrative Judge of Kings County Supreme Court, Criminal Term.
 When she was first appointed to the bench, she presided in Criminal Court and subsequently in New York State Supreme Court before serving as an Associate Justice on the Appellate Division.
 She was also an Adjunct Professor at Fordham University School of Law teaching New York Criminal Procedure.
 Early in her career, Hall served as an Assistant District Attorney in New York County, an Inspector General for the New York City Department of Employment and New York City Human Resources Administration.
 Hall graduated from Howard University, magna cum laude, Phi Beta Kappa, received a Master of Science with Honors from Columbia University School of Journalism, and graduated from Columbia Law School.